 From the exotic to the routine, from freshly cut fruits to deep fried fritters and spicy meats and vegetables, the food in Golden Triangle region is anything but bland.
 Depending on your palette, it is as likely to evoke a range of feelings.
 Khao Soi, with eggs, coconut mixed with chili curry and soya sauce, is undoubtedly the most popular fried noodle dish.
 While on the bikes, Anek’s food and safety truck would appear magically during pit stops.
 He kept the group hydrated and refreshed with bananas, melons, pineapples, crispies, water, and more.
 And just as magically, he would disappear too.
 The brothers had their roles defined and each performed it to perfection.
 Then, at certain places, you are also likely to see crispy fried worms.

 En route, we experienced a variety of arrangements.
 From a basic guest house on the banks of Mae Kok River, to cottages and resort-styles in the walled and moated ancient city of Chiang Saen, the base for Golden Triangle.
 Besides, the two towns of Chiang Mai and Chiang Rai both offer safe and clean hostels, guest houses or hotels for practically every budget.
 Both also offer a thriving night life.

 The Victory Ritual

 Chiangrai Bicycle Tour Company has a ritual that bikers need to perform at the end of this expedition in Mae Sai: lift off their bikes – never a dull moment with the brothers!

 Visiting Thailand is almost a given for every traveler and justifiably so – for all that this Land of Smiles offers.
 Yet, compared to the number of visitors to its beaches, perhaps a lesser number explore the endearing north.

 Have you biked to the Golden Triangle?
 How was your experience?
-We are eager to see your pictures, and hear from you (please scroll below to leave a comment).
+We would love to hear from you (please scroll below to leave a comment).